-Can you get rid of the Adobe Spark logo?
+Can you get rid of the Adobe Express logo?
 Sure.
 Anything for a fee.
 You can upgrade for $9.99/mth and you gain some additional capabilities:

-- Replace the Adobe Spark logo with your own
+Replace the Adobe Express logo with your own

-- Add your brand to Spark graphics, web pages, and video stories
+Add your brand to Adobe Express graphics, web pages, and video stories

 Using Adobe Spark is pretty simple and there's an introduction video that will show you the basic steps worth watching.